-- 5. The District reserves the right to remove inappropriate postings and deny future access to violators of this policy and may subject the employee to discipline up to and including termination. - a.
+- 5. The School District reserves the right to remove inappropriate postings and deny future access to violators of this policy and may subject the employee to discipline up to and including termination. - a.
 The Employee Classifieds section on the School District Resources site is a moderated site.
 Postings will not be fully viewable to others until reviewed by one of the designated conference moderators.
 Postings may not be approved for viewing until at least 24 hours later. - b.
 Employees may make three (3) postings per day; however, employees may list multiple items in a single posting. - c.
 Employees may not repost the same items: - within the same calendar week. - with reduced prices or with sold notices within the same calendar week. - d.
 Employees may not post something as "Urgent."
 Urgent postings are reserved for the designated School District Resources site moderators. - 6.
-The District courier service may not be used to deliver items to purchasers.
-Sellers are responsible for making appropriate arrangements with buyers. - IX.
-District business conducted by e-mail must be done using the e-mail account that the district supplies.
-When an employee conducts official business of the District via e-mail, the employee must retain a copy of the e-mail including attachments in paper form or store these documents electronically on district owned equipment or approved service in accordance with the Florida Public Records law and the District Records Management Manual. - A. Employees shall use the following format for e-mail signatures: - 1.
-Employee's Legal Name - 2.
-Job Title(s) - 3.
-Award or Honor Designation (e.g., Teacher of the Year, etc.) - 4.
-School or Department - a.
-The official school or department logo may also be included if its memory size does not interfere with the inclusion of all other required elements of the District format in Paragraph IX.A. of this policy.
+The School District courier service may not be used to deliver items to purchasers.
+Sellers are responsible for making appropriate arrangements with buyers.

+- IX.
+School District business conducted by e-mail must be done using the e-mail account that the School District supplies.
+When an employee conducts official business of the School District via e-mail, any records requiring retention longer than the automatic three year time period shall be maintained and accessible in compliance with the Florida Public Records law and the School District Records Management Manual.
+E-mail shall not be used as the retention site for School District business records.

+- A. Employees shall use the following format for e-mail signatures:

+- 1. Employee's Legal Name

+- 2. Job Title(s)

+- 3. Award or Honor Designation (e.g., Teacher of the Year, etc.)

+- 4. School or Department

+- a.
+The official school or department logo may also be included if its memory size does not interfere with the inclusion of all other required elements of the School District format in Paragraph IX.A. of this policy.

-- 5. Work Address - 6.
-Work Phone Number(s) - 7.
-Work Fax Number - 8.
-Work E-Mail Address - 9.
-District Mission Statement - "Inspiring all learners to reach their highest potential as a. responsible, productive citizens" - 10.
-District Vision Statement - "The School District of Osceola County will work in partnership a. with families and the community to ensure all learners develop the essential knowledge and skills to strengthen our thriving community." - 11.
-Legal Statement regarding Florida Public Records Law - "The information contained in this e-mail message is intended a. solely for the recipient(s) and may contain privileged Altering the contents of this message is information. prohibited.
+- Work Address

+- 6. Work Phone Number(s)

+- 7. Work Fax Number

+- 8. Work E-Mail Address

+- 9. School District Mission Statement

+- a.
+"Inspiring all learners to reach their highest potential as responsible, productive citizens"

+- 10. School District Vision Statement

+- a.
+"The School District of Osceola County will work in partnership with families and the community to ensure all learners develop the essential knowledge and skills to strengthen our thriving community."

+- 11. Legal Statement regarding Florida Public Records Law

+- a.
+"The information contained in this e-mail message is intended solely for the recipient(s) and may contain privileged information.
+Altering the contents of this message is prohibited.
 This information is the same as any written document, may be subject to all rules governing public information according to Florida law, and shall not be altered in any manner that misrepresents the activities of the School District of Osceola County, Florida [FSC I.24; FS Chapter 119].
 If you received this message in error or are not the named recipient, please notify the sender, and delete this message." - B. No other information is permitted in e-mail signatures (e.g., personal quotations). - C. The employee's e-mail signature must use a sans-serif font that is compliant with federal guidelines for the Americans with Disabilities Act.
 Fonts include, but are not limited to, Arial, Calibri, etc., a minimum point size of 12, and high contrast colors such as black on a white background.